d12frosted/elpa-mirror/melpa/rustic-readme.txt

-This package is a fork of rust-mode.
+This package is based on rust-mode and provides additional features:

-Differences with rust-mode:

 - rust-analyzer configuration
 - flycheck integration